Can You Reconcile After Divorce? Should you?

 Through this coaching we were able to work through the challenges of moving back in together, redesign our relationships with our kids, clean out old wounds from when we’d significantly hurt each other early in our relationship, and learn how to be for each other.
 Rebuilding the trust between us has been slow but steady.
 We’re down to seeing Jeannine just once every couple of months now.
 We so appreciate those times to check in.” ~ John and Debbie

 In some ways divorce has provided an important line of demarcation.
 The old relationship is gone.
-If you give reconciling a try, you have the opportunity to create something entirely new based on healthier ways of relating.
+Reconciling provides an opportunity to create something entirely new based on healthier ways of relating.
 If the two of you can successfully navigate the necessary personal changes divorce revealed to each of you, you can come back to the relationship as new and different people, in a new and different relationship.
 You have the opportunity to create a brand new relationship— one that you’ve always wanted—with the partner of your dreams, without having to start over.
 You preserve your memories and your legacy.
 It’s a win/win if you can pull it off as John and Debbie did.
 (You can read more couple’s experiences here.)

 Your next step: